yousuketakada/refactoring_example/doc/memo.md

-into the inheritance hierarchy of performance calculators, it is much more manageable a task than before to modify the existing logic or add new `Play::Type`s by revising the hierarchy to which we delegate the necessary calculations.
+into the inheritance hierarchy of performance calculators, it is much more manageable a task than before to modify the existing logic or add new `Play::Type`s by revising (part of) the hierarchy to which we delegate the necessary calculations in a structured manner.

 One can see the final source files in the `refactored` branch.
 Note however that, in order to write this memo,